Complete Guide to Basketball Courts

 Basketball is an exciting sport that began its popularity and dominance in the United States and has expanded globally.
-It’s one of the easiest and most economic games to take part in.
+It’s one of the easiest and most economical games to take part in.
 Grab a ball, find a court and a few buddies and you have yourself a pickup game.
-There are numerous types of court surfaces to play on, depending on your venue, league, location.
-From the youth leagues through high school, college, NBA or other professional league, there are several commonly and not so commonly used materials used for basketball courts.
-Let’s take a look at some of the basketball court surfaces, their pros and cons, and how to properly maintain.
+There are numerous types of court surfaces to play on, depending on your venue, league, and location.
+From the youth leagues through high school, college, NBA, or another professional league, there are several commonly and not-so-commonly used materials used for basketball courts.
+Let’s take a look at some of the basketball court surfaces, their pros and cons, and how to properly maintain them.

 Dirt Basketball Court

 This is the worst of all the surfaces to play on.
 The ball won’t bounce truly and consistently, the footing is difficult and the ball gets slippery from the dirt, making it difficult to grip and shoot properly.

 In addition, the vast majority of dirt basketball courts have undulations, making finding one smooth and level an arduous task.
 It’s better than not playing basketball at all, but only choosing a dirt court if nothing else is available.

 A large majority of youths first play basketball at their local outdoor parks or playground, and many of those basketball courts are made of asphalt.
 It’s still an extremely common surface because of its durability and ability to deal with the most brutal weather conditions.
 They are easy to maintain and relatively inexpensive to install and provide consistent bounces.
 On the downside, asphalt is very hard on the joints and can lead to significant injuries if knocked off your feet onto the surface.